SandeMC/kh-launchoptions/README.md

 - `kh-launchoptions --direct` (detects installed game EXEs and sets up the launch options for those)
 - `kh-launchoptions --custom-launcher` (passes the arguments down to my [custom launcher](https://github.com/SandeMC/Kingdom-Hearts-Launchers))

 Report any issue at [Issues](https://github.com/SandeMC/kh-downloader/issues).
 2.8 support coming later.
+You may need to re-apply this when Steam updates.

 ## How